 Method

 Stimuli matching the descriptions of those used by Michotte and summarised above were constructed.
 In experiments 20 and 21 Michotte (1963) commented that the launching effect did occur if the point of contact between the black square and the red square was fixated.
 For this reason, for all of the stimuli a fixation point, a small black cross, is located adjacent to the point of contact and presence v. absence of the fixation point will be manipulated between-subjects with 25 participants in each condition.
+Michotte (1963) did not offer any explanation for the effect of fixation.
+Fixation can be regarded as a manipulation of the focus of attention.
+Things at the focus of attention tend to be processed more deeply, whereas things outside the focus of attention are processed little or not at all.
+Therefore, if participants fixate the point of contact, the camouflage components of the stimulus are likely to be neglected in processing, resulting in reduced camouflage effects.
+The fixation point manipulation tests this reasoning.

 It is not easy to prepare instructions for participants in the no-fixation condition that do not carry an implicit demand for them to fixate on the contact point: they are, after all, reporting on their perception of what happens at contact.
 The instructions for the condition without the fixation point therefore draw on the language used by Michotte, as quoted above: "In this experiment you will see a series of short movies, about one or two seconds in duration, in which two or more moving objects will appear.
 We are interested in what you see, the visual impression you have of the movies, not any thoughts you might have about what you are seeing.
 You should look at the movie and the objects in it as a whole.
 At some point during the movie a black square will contact a red square and the red square will move away.
 For each movie you will be asked to rate the extent to which you agree or disagree with each of two statements as descriptions of what you saw.
 The two statements are as follows: